rehosting/penguin/docs/portal.md

 ## Operation Flow

-1. The Python plugin requests an operation through the Hypermem API
+1. The Python plugin requests an operation through the portal API
-2. The Hypermem plugin writes the operation code and parameters to the shared memory region
+2. The portal plugin writes the operation code and parameters to the shared memory region
 3. The hypervisor signals the guest kernel via a hypercall
 4. The guest kernel processes the operation, accessing memory as needed
 5. Results are written back to the shared memory region